elementary/appcenter-web/_apps/com.github.artemanufrij.playmymusic.md

   - /com.github.artemanufrij.playmymusic.desktop/
 ---

-<p>A very fast music player designed extra for large local libraries.</p>
+<p>A very fast music player designed extra for large local libraries which also supports online radios and downloading album covers</p>
 <p>Features:</p>
 <ul>
   <li>Show all Albums from your library</li>